-Digit 26 - System Monitoring Controls
+Digit 26

-B = Economizer Fault Detection and Diagnostics (FDD)
+B = Economizer Fault Detection and Diagnostics (FDD)5

-Model Number Notes Notes:
+Model Number Notes

-- Some field set up required.
-1. - 2.
-Must be ordered with Through the- Base Electrical option. - All Factory Installed Options are Built-to-Order.
-Check order services for estimated production cycle. - Factory installed economizers only available in downflow configuration. - 5.
-Fault Detection and Diagnostics (FDD) is available on Low Leak Economizers only.
+- 1. Some field set up required. - 2.
+Must be ordered with Throughthe-Base Electrical option. - All Factory Installed Options are Built-to-Order.
+Check order services for estimated production cycle. - Factory installed economizers only available in downflow configuration. - Fault Detection and Diagnostics (FDD) is available on Low Leak Economizers only. - 6.
+Unit will operate reliably at 400VAC. - 7.
+10 hp oversized motor is factory installed only.